RabaDaba1/lab-02-simplex/README.md

 ### Examples

 The example files are very basic acceptance tests and **are not** used in the grading process.
 *Warning*: to run the examples, you should first implement the simplex algorithm.
-Otherwise the examples will just hang due to the `pass` methods in the `saport.simplex.solver.Tableaux`.
+Otherwise the examples will just hang due to the `pass` methods in the `saport.simplex.solver.Tableau`.

 Then you can just run every example using `python path_to_example.py`, or you can ran all the examples with: `python test.py`.